Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 	'message': 'Test User commented on a Insecure JSP Placement vulnerability in WebGoat. \"Fixed in CVE-2015\"' }
 ```
-You can also add placeholders in the payload so that Contrast changes the text for different notifications - a new application, server, vulnerability, etc. Sample code for VictorOps integration:
+You can also add placeholders in the payload so that Contrast will fill in for different notifications - a new application, server, vulnerability, etc.

+The placeholders available for use are:

+* Title
+* Message
+* ApplicationName
+* VulnerabilityTags

+If you were using the Generic Webhook to create a VictorOps integration, the sample payload would be as follows:

 ```json
 {